Sports Illustrated lays off most or all of its workers, union says

 The publisher of Sports Illustrated plans to lay off most or all of the iconic brand's staff, putting its future in doubt, according to the union that represents workers at the venerable magazine.

-It called on the magazine's owner, Authentic Brands Group (ABG), to ensure the continued publication of the nearly 70-year media brand.
+It called on the magazine's owner, Authentic Brands Group, to ensure the continued publication of the nearly 70-year media brand.

 "We have fought together as a union to maintain the standard of this storied publication that we love, and to make sure our workers are treated fairly for the value they bring to this company.
 It is a fight we will continue," Mitch Goldich, NFL editor and unit chair at The NewsGuild of New York, said in the labor group's statement.

-ABG owns Sports Illustrated but sold the publishing rights to the Arena Group.
+Authentic, which owns Sports Illustrated but sold the publishing rights to the Arena Group, said Friday that Sports Illustrated would continue despite Arena's license to serve as publisher having been terminated this week after failing to pay its quarterly license fee.

+"We are confident that going forward the brand will continue to evolve and grow in a way that serves sports news readers, sports fans and consumers," Authentic said in a statement.
+"We are committed to ensuring that the traditional ad-supported Sports Illustrated media pillar has best-in-class stewardship to preserve the complete integrity of the brand's legacy."

+Authentic did not elaborate on what the scenario means for Sports Illustrated's staff.

 Pink slips were given to the publication's entire staff, according to Front Office, which first reported the news.

-The Arena Group on Thursday announced it was making a significant reduction in the company's workforce, saying the company held substantial debt and recently missed payments.
-Those missed payments prompting ABG to pull the publishing license for Sports Illustrated, the union noted.
+The Arena Group on Thursday announced it was making a significant reduction of over 100 employees in the company's workforce, saying the company held substantial debt and recently missed payments.
+Those missed payments prompting Authentic to pull the publishing license for Sports Illustrated, the union noted.

-Neither ABG nor The Arena Group immediately responded to requests for comment.
+A day later, Arena issued a statement that did little to clarify the publication's future.

+"Even though the publishing license has been revoked we will continue to produce Sports Illustrated until this is resolved," Arena said in a Friday statement.
+"We hope to be the company to take SI forward but if not, we are confident that someone will.
+If it is another business, we will support with the transition so the legacy of Sports Illustrated doesn't suffer," stated the company, which described itself as among the entities in active discussions with Authentic.

 AI controversy